 The entire process of parked domain redirection takes under a second with other things also happening in the meantime.

 - First, a user triggers redirections by typing in a URL in the address bar of a browser.
 It often happens that users simply misspell popular or akin domain names or perform online searches by entering such.
-If the input matches a parked domain name, created or aggregated by publishers, a user is taken to that domain, but doesn’t even get to see its contents.
+If the input matches a parked domain name, created or aggregated by publishers, a user is taken to that domain.

 - Once a redirection is triggered and a parked domain website starts loading, a real-time bidding (RTB) auction among the advertisers begins.
 Mind that all this happens within the splits of seconds.
 Then, while a page is loading, a winning advertiser’s offer is selected and a user gets redirected straight to the highest bidder’s landing or offer page.